 - Determine which team member is “sending” the invite in Handshake

-- When you're ready to send the bulk invite, you'll have the option to "unhide" your school, so employers will be able to connect.
+- When you're ready to send the bulk invite, you'll have the option to "unhide" your institution, so employers will be able to connect.

 Once you're live, you should start to see quite a few employers trickling in.
 This is a great time to nail down a vetting and approval process that works for your office.

-Once you're live and working through a queue of employer approvals, use these tips to build and efficient workflow, tailored to your team's needs.
+Once you're live and working through a queue of employer approvals, use these tips to build an efficient workflow, tailored to your team's needs.

 Why: This empowers your office to vet relevant postings, it ensures high quality, engaging network for students, and puts you in a position to strengthens and build employer relationships

 - Add labels to track white glove or high-touch employer partners